InsightsByIvy/FinTech-User-Analytics/README.md

  - [Canva](https://www.canva.com/design/DAGtbZPuH18/A0jzAFmy08rXnbawqq0WXA/edit) is used for project Image
  - Variety of [AI](https://chatgpt.com/?model=auto) Tools were used to suggest and debug codes
  - [Seaborn](https://seaborn.pydata.org/) documentation was reviewed for visualisation

+ ## Acknowledgement:
+ I would like to thank all Code Institute staff members and my fellow cohort participants for their continuous support throughout the course.